 Can I Trust Again?

 When it comes to trusting someone again, it is not an impossible task.
-Research shows that you can learn to trust anyone, and most people can be trusted in the right circumstances—even if they have been untrustworthy in the past.
+Peer reviewed studies and research shows that you can trust anyone with practice, and most people can be trusted in the right circumstances—even if they have been untrustworthy in the past.
 Of course, this concept is easier said than done, since you have to be sure that a relationship is set up for complete honesty and openness.
-This process in itself can take a lot of work.
+This relationship work can take a lot of effort.
 Just know, you are not alone in your unwillingness to trust others; keep reading for more information on facing and working on trust issues.

 Facing Trust Issues

-If you have trust issues because you have been let down by people close to you in the past, you may project this fear onto those around you.
-You may unintentionally close yourself off from others with good intentions—people who want to form connections with you.
+If you have trust issues because you have experienced broken trust in the past, you may project this fear onto those around you.
+As the hurt part party, this reaction to bad behavior makes sense in many cases.
+But, you may unintentionally close yourself off from others with good intentions—people who want to form connections with you.
 If you feel that you are just waiting for someone to let you down or stop liking you, then you may not have healed from trust issues.
-When we fail to give others a fair chance and are expecting others to make mistakes or hurt us, we can fall into a self-fulfilling prophecy.
-By pushing those, who may be healthy, away, you may even be reinforcing the belief that the world is a scary, dangerous place filled with people meant to do you harm.
-You might challenge yourself and ask whether you are creating walls around you.
+When we fail to give another person a fair chance and are expecting others to make mistakes or hurt us in the beginning of a new relationship, we can fall into a self-fulfilling prophecy.
+By pushing those who may be healthy influences away, you may even be reinforcing the belief that the world is a scary, dangerous place filled with people meant to do you harm.
+You might challenge yourself, and ask whether you are creating walls around you.

-One way to let those barriers down is to ask yourself, truthfully. if you have been hurt in the past and if this might be influencing your relationships as a result.
-If you have been hurt but think that you have dealt with these feelings, you might consider working with a therapist to examine, come to terms with, and begin to heal from your past.
+One way to let those barriers down is to ask yourself, truthfully, if you have been hurt in the past, and if this might be influencing your relationships as a result.
+If you have been hurt, but think that you have dealt with these feelings, you might consider seeking professional help to examine, come to terms with, and begin to heal from your past.
 Understanding how the past influences your current relationships can help you become more aware of you triggers, fears, and defense mechanisms.
 If you are afraid of being rejected or abandoned, try to remind yourself that there are many other people who will embrace you as you are.
 Engaging in the therapeutic process can also help you establish a deeper relationship with yourself, where you let go of internal judgment and criticism and learn self-forgiveness and compassion.
+Psychology today has the tools to allow you to begin the process of rebuilding trust with others in a safe setting.
 Here are a few truths that can help you overcome fear of trusting:

 It's normal to have these kinds of fears, but it becomes problematic if they prevent you from fully living life, taking risks, and pursuing your dreams.
 Most of us stay away from risks to some degree, but when we fail to take risks completely, we are less likely to experience positive changes or move towards our dreams.
 Fear of failure, rejection, or embarrassment may be holding you back, and if you let these fears be stronger than your willingness to have new experiences or heal, you may feel stuck and uncertain that change is possible.

 If you are afraid to take a risk and trust because someone has hurt you before, that is a perfectly normal reaction.
 However, when these fears become too intense, begin to influence you negatively within your day-to-day life, or prevent you from forming deep connections, it is a problem you need to fix.
-It is possible to learn to heal and learn to trust again, so here are a few tips for building trust with people, who are worthy of it.
+It is possible to learn to heal and regain trust, so here are a few tips for building trust with people who are worthy of it.

 Learning how to trust again, or starting to trust someone you care about again, is important to you moving on with your life and being happy.
 If you have tried the steps above but have little to no change in your ability to trust, do not be alarmed.
 It can be a slow process, and you shouldn't go it alone if you don't have to.
-The experts at BetterHelp are ready and willing to be by your side to help you understand this issue and work on solving it as well.
+When you feel ready to take on this process in order to experience the truly good times, mental health experts are ready and willing to be by your side to help you understand this issue and work on solving it as well.